Suggested links

 Mesothelioma Targeted Therapy

-There are currently two targeted therapies for mesothelioma that have been approved by the U.S. Food and Drug Administration (FDA): Opdivo® (nivolumab) and Yervoy® (ipilimumab).
+Targeted therapy for mesothelioma is a type of treatment designed to specifically attack cancer cells while minimizing damage to healthy tissue.
 Studies show that these therapies can kill cancer cells or slow their growth in some patients.
 Mesothelioma Hope can help you learn if you’re eligible for mesothelioma targeted therapy and other emerging treatments.

 Fact-Checked and Updated by: Jenna Tozzi, RN